Frequently Asked Questions

 How do I know if I really need therapy?
 There’s nothing wrong with getting some extra support when you need it.
 I help ordinary people with ordinary problems.
 Seeking counseling is a sign of strength and self-awareness and shows that you have the commitment to make the changes you’d like to see in your life.

 How long will it take?
 The answer to this question is “it depends.”
 The length of therapy depends on many different factors—the kinds of issues you face, how long-standing they are, how much time you have in your life now to work on them.
-Sometimes money can be a factor in determining how long you can remain in therapy.
-My goal is not to keep you in therapy for years at a time–my goal is to support you in understanding the underlying issues leading to your current life challenges, and to teach you the skills you need to be successful in addressing your particular issue.
+My goal is not to keep you in therapy for years at a time–rather, I support you in understanding the underlying issues leading to your current life challenges, and teach you the skills you need to be successful in addressing your particular issue.

 Is therapy confidential?
 In general, the law protects the confidentiality of all communications between a client and a licensed mental health professional.
 Before any information is disclosed to a third party, I must have your prior written consent.
 There are, however, several exceptions to confidentiality laws, including: